Delightful Adventures

 (Note: I’ve outlined the step-by-step on how to make this recipe here, but find the full recipe, ingredients, and directions at the end of this post.)

 Start out by mixing all of the dry ingredients together.
-Next, mix the wet ingredients and add to the dry ingredients.
+Next, mix the wet ingredients and add them to the dry ingredients.

 After you mix the two sets of ingredients, you’ll notice a lot of bubbles coming to the surface, this is the reaction between the vinegar and the baking soda (see the image on the bottom left).
 This reaction is very important to your cupcakes rising properly.